Mango Oatmeal Crumble Bars

 In the fridge: Bars will last up to 10 days in the refrigerator.

 In the freezer: These bars freeze very well and will last up to six months if sealed tightly in a freezer bag or freezer-safe container.
-The crumble topping isn’t crispy though but for us it’s not a big deal.
-So I go ahead and make a pan or two of these bars when mangos are in season (June and July in the US) and thaw them out when you need a little treat.
+The crumble topping isn’t crispy though but for us, it’s not a big deal.
+So I go ahead and make an extra batch or two of these bars when mangos are in season (June and July in the US) and thaw them out when you need a little treat.

 Pin This Recipe